Let’s continue our RTS and implement an upgrade system for our units!

-As usual, before diving into the implementation, let’s first discuss a bit what it is we want to implement; saying that we want an “update” level can mean lots of things and, in the particular of RTS, it might not be as clear as for RPGs for example, where you only follow one character at a time.
+As usual, before diving into the implementation, let’s first discuss a bit what it is we want to implement; saying that we want an “update” level can mean lots of things and, in the particular case of a RTS game, it might not be as clear as for an RPG for example, where you only follow one character at a time.

 So the system I will present and write up here works as follows: